top of page

 Dissertation Research

-My dissertation research focuses on Latinx/a/o student success in higher education and how they perceive the challenges and opportunities in their college or university experience.
-My study aims to understand the experiences of racially minoritized Latinx/a/o/* students as they navigate academic and social structures in colleges and universities.
-As well as identify the college/university structural conditions that cultivate Latinx/a/o/* student success in the Canadian context.
+My dissertation research focused on Latine student success in higher education and how they perceive the challenges and opportunities in their college or university experience.
+Findings revealed the ways that racially minoritized Latine students navigate academic and social structures in post-secondary education and the conditions that cultivate Latinx/a/o/* student success in the Canadian context.

 A Photovoice Study Exploring the Well-being and Mental Health of Learners’ in the Child and Youth Care Programs